 How queerness and radical politics intersected—earlier than you thought.

 Combining rich archival research with inventive analysis of art and literature, Love’s Next Meeting explores the relationship between homosexuality and the Left in American culture between 1920 and 1960.
-Author Aaron Lecklider uncovers a lively cast of individuals and dynamic expressive works revealing remarkably progressive engagement with homosexuality among radicals, workers, and the poor.
+Aaron S. Lecklider uncovers a lively cast of individuals and dynamic expressive works, revealing remarkably progressive engagement with homosexuality among radicals, workers, and the poor.
 Leftists connected sexual dissidence with radical gender politics, antiracism, and challenges to censorship and obscenity laws through the 1920s and 1930s.
-In the process, a wide array of activists, organizers, artists, and writers laid the foundation for building a radical movement through which homosexual lives and experiences were given shape and new political identities were forged.
-Love's Next Meeting cuts to the heart of some of the biggest questions in American history: questions about socialism, about sexuality, about the supposed clash still making the headlines today between leftist politics and identity politics.
+In the process, a wide array of activists, organizers, artists, and writers laid the foundation for a radical movement through which homosexual lives and experiences were given shape and new political identities were forged.
+Love's Next Meeting cuts to the heart of some of the biggest questions in American history: questions about socialism, about sexuality, about the supposed clash still making headlines today between leftist politics and identity politics.
 What emerges is a dramatic, sexually vibrant story of the shared struggles for liberation across the twentieth century.

 Love's Next Meeting The Forgotten History of Homosexuality and the Left in American Culture

 The pandemic has created major supply chain challenges for publishers, manufacturers, warehousing facilities and shipping companies.
 Please allow for a minimum of 15 business days to receive your order.
 If you need your order sooner, consider purchasing from one of our retail partner links in the buying options.
 Thank you!